chrisiona/OSX-Actions/README.md

-# OSX-Actions
+# OSX–Actions
-Introducing, a set of OSX—Actions that can be called from withing Spotlight.
+Introducing, a set of OSX–Actions that can be called from withing Spotlight.

 ![Spotlight](readme-files/sleep.png)